 Summary of Accelerate's Research Agenda Understudied Student Groups Grade 3+ Focus on programs that serve students older than grade 2, especially math and literacy programs for students in grades 6-12.
-Specific student populations Including students with IEPs, multilingual learners, and economically disadvantaged students Study Design Rigorous evidence Randomized controlled trials (RCTs) that meet What Works Clearinghouse and ESSA Tier 1 evidence standards (&gt; 350 students) Multiple treatments Multi-arm RCTs enable a direct test of program design features Study Outcomes Policy-relevant outcomes Including nationally normed assessments and/or end-of-year (EOY) state exams Skill development and assessment Link improvements in foundational skills to performance on EOY state exams Longitudinal approach Assess the extent to which impact of tutoring persists Data Collection and Replication Cost data Collect more precise and itemized data on program costs (both to the school/district and to society at large) Replication trials Enables insight into the generalizability and reliability of a program's impact across different schooling settings Artificial Intelligence (AI) Al and Tech-Enabled Tools Identify and study the design, implementation, and impact of Al and tech-enabled tools and models Cost-effectiveness Identify Al and tech-enabled models and program design features that improve student learning at the lowest cost
+Specific student populations Including students with IEPs, multilingual learners, and economically disadvantaged students Study Design Rigorous evidence Randomized controlled trials (RCTs) that meet What Works Clearinghouse and ESSA Tier 1 evidence standards (&gt; 350 students) Multiple treatments Multi-arm RCTs enable a direct test of program design features Study Outcomes Policy-relevant outcomes Including nationally normed assessments and/or end-of-year (EOY) state exams Skill development and assessment Link improvements in foundational skills to performance on EOY state exams Longitudinal approach Assess the extent to which impact of tutoring persists Data Collection and Replication Cost data Collect more precise and itemized data on program costs (both to the school/district and to society at large) Replication trials Enables insight into the generalizability and reliability of a program's impact across different schooling settings Artificial Intelligence (AI) Al and tech-enabled tools Identify and study the design, usability implementation, and impact of AI and tech-enabled tools and models Cost-effectiveness Identify AI and tech-enabled models and program design features that improve student learning at the lowest cost Comparative analysis Examine and compare the design, implementation, and impact of AI/tech-enabled and human-centered tutoring Accelerate's Call for Effective Technology Research Learning Agenda can be found here.